-- ∞3 endemic species of giraffe, wildebeest and zebra
+- Three endemic species of giraffe, wildebeest and zebra

-At South Luangwa, lodges and safari operators can stay out until 8.00 pm (self-drive tourists have to be out by 6.00 pm).
-This means that most camps offer a typical safari itinerary which includes a morning game drive and then an afternoon/evening game drive with spotlights.
-Leopards are most often seen during the night drives, as well as many of the other shyer nocturnal species.
+At South Luangwa National Park, lodges and safari operators can stay out until 20h00 (self-drive tourists have to be out by 18h00).
+This means that most camps offer a typical safari itinerary which includes a morning game drive and an afternoon/evening game drive with spotlights.
+Leopards are most often seen during the night drives, as well as many of the other shy nocturnal species.

 The midday hours are usually spent relaxing over lunch, resting or game viewing from the decks of your lodge or camp.
 On bush walks, you'll be accompanied by an expert ranger who'll share the finer points of fauna and flora with you.

 Some camps have their own well-situated hides, perfect for avid wildlife photographers.
-Game viewing by micro-light is also an option at Tafika Safari Lodge.
-In the 'emerald' or rainy season (usually from December to March), some camps also offer game viewing by canoe and boats.
+Game viewing by microlight is also an option at Tafika Safari Lodge.
+In the 'emerald' or rainy season (usually from December to March), some camps also offer game viewing by canoe and by boat.

 South Luangwa is definitely Zambia's best national park for variety and abundance of wildlife.
-There are three endemic species, too: Thornicroft's giraffe – their markings are more zigzag and dramatic; Cookson's wildebeest – slightly smaller, more reddish and brighter in colour; and Crawshay's zebra – lacking the 'shadow' stripe of its southern family.
+There are three endemic species, too: Thornicroft's giraffe – with its dramatic zigzag markings; Cookson's wildebeest – slightly smaller, more reddish and brighter in colour than its more common cousin; and Crawshay's zebra – lacking the 'shadow' stripe of its southern family.

-You're very likely to see enormous herds of elephant and buffalo, and antelope like impala and puku as well as many varieties of large plains animals.
-Lions are common, as are hyenas and the numbers of wild dog are on the increase.
+You're likely to see enormous elephant and buffalo herds, and antelope such as impala and puku, as well as many varieties of large plains animals.
+Lions are common, as are hyenas and wild dog numbers are on the increase.
 No rhino or cheetah are found here.

-More than 400 bird species have been identified here.
-Probably the best time for birding is the rainy/’Emerald’ season when the bush is lush and food is plentiful, when you’re likely to see vast flocks of herons, storks, egrets and numerous other water birds.
-Another annual spectacle is the thousands of carmine bee-eaters nesting in the sandy riverbanks (August to October).
+More than 400 bird species have been identified in the region.
+Probably the best time for birding is the rainy or 'emerald season' when the bush is lush and food is plentiful.
+You're likely to see vast flocks of herons, storks, egrets and numerous other water birds.
+Another annual spectacle is the thousands of carmine bee-eaters nesting in the sandy riverbanks from August to October.

-- Fly-ins: the easiest and quickest option by virtue of the vast distances you often need to cover from one safari camp/reserve to another.
-An hour-long flight from Lusaka connects you to Mfuwe Airport, from where you'll be met and collected by someone from your safari lodge/camp.
+- Fly-ins - This is the easiest and quickest option by virtue of the vast distances you often need to cover from one safari camp/reserve to another.
+An hour-long flight from Lusaka connects you to Mfuwe Airport where you'll be met and collected by someone from your safari lodge/camp.

-- Self-drive: would require a 4x4 vehicle with a competent driver as some of the roads are challenging to say the least, and sometimes impassable in the green/rainy season.
+- Self-drive - This requires a 4x4 vehicle with a competent driver as some of the roads are challenging (to say the least) and are sometimes impassable in the green/rainy season.

-Please discuss your dream safari ideas and requests with us and we'll gladly put together an excellent itinerary for you, based on our first-hand experience at the many safari lodges on offer.
-There are also some great 'bush and beach' opportunities, for example, combining your Zambian safari with a stop over at Lake Malawi.
+Please discuss your dream safari ideas and requests with us and we'll gladly put together an excellent itinerary for you, based on our firsthand experience at the many safari lodges on offer.
+There are also some great 'bush and beach' options.
+For example, you can combine your Zambian safari with a stop-over at Lake Malawi.